-Otherwise, click here to buy Italian dry porcini mushrooms from abroad.
+Otherwise, click here to easily buy dry porcini mushrooms.

 8. Herbs and Seasonings – Erbe Aromatiche e Condimenti

-Visiting markets, delis, and supermarkets in Italy, you will soon notice the large variety of herbs and seasonings on their stalls and shelves.
+When you visit the markets, delis, and supermarkets of Italy, you will soon notice the large variety of herbs and seasonings on their stalls and shelves.

 I am particularly fond of the seasoning blends by Collitali and Ariosto.
 Now that I live in England and after I ran out of my Italy-bought stash, I started buying inspired by Italy seasoning blends like this one and this one.